marcinsiewodnik/marcinsie.github.io/README.md

 This is my personal page.
-I used html, css and a little js.

-Main things: element positioning, flexbox
+Here I presented my skills and my projects.